S.C. Damash Gilan: Esteghlal Rasht

-Pegah Gilan
+Pegah Guilan

 Due to financial problems and relegation, the Pegah Dairy Company took over the club in the summer of 2002.
-The club was renamed as Pegah Gilan Football Club.
-In 2007, however, a club called Esteghlal Shahrdari Rasht was founded again, which could participate as a separate club in the Gilan Provincial League.
+The club was renamed as Pegah Guilan Football Club.
+In 2007, however, a club called Esteghlal Shahrdari Rasht was founded again, which could participate as a separate club in the Guilan Provincial League.

 Pegah managed to get promoted to the first division and finished 9th in the 2003–04 season.
 A year later, relegation took place again.
 Then the club played two years in the Azadegan League.
 In 2007 they were able to return to the Iran Pro League, known as the Persian Gulf Cup since 2006.
 With 15th place in the 2007–08 season, Pegah was able to prevent relegation.
 Pegah also qualified for the Final of the Hazfi Cup this season.
 After Pegah won the first leg 1–0, they lost in the second leg against Esteghlal in front of almost 100,000 spectators at the Azadi Stadium with 0–3.

-Damash Gilan
+Damash Guilan

-In the summer of 2008, Pegah Gilan was struggling with financial problems.
+In the summer of 2008, Pegah Guilan was struggling with financial problems.
 In October of the same year, the Aria Investment Development Company, then owned by Mahafarid Amir Khosravi, took over the club.
-The club was renamed Sport Club Damash Gilan.
+The club was renamed Sport Club Damash Guilan.
 Damash is a small historical village in Jirandeh near Rasht.
-The club later adopted the Lilium ledebourii, a typical plant from this region, in its logo.
-The renaming ensures a positive reaction from the fans.